What Do You Have to Disclose When Selling a House in the UK?

 • Known structural issues

 Filling out the TA6 form with honesty and to the best of your knowledge is not just advisable but legally imperative.
+If buyers discover concerns that should have been obvious but which were not disclosed prior to completion, they may be in a position to take legal action against the seller.

 • Flooding issues: if the property has a history of flooding or is situated in a flood-prone area, this must be disclosed.
-Failure to do so could lead to legal action.

 • Structural issues: any known structural problems, such as subsidence or damp, must be disclosed.
-Concealing such issues can result in severe legal repercussions.

 • Proposals for nearby development: if you’re aware of any planning permissions or proposals for development in the vicinity that could affect the property's value or the quality of life for the residents, this information must be shared.

-• Pest infestations: a history of pest infestations, such as rats or termites, should also be disclosed to the buyer.
+• Pest infestations: a history of pest infestations, such as rats or termites, should be disclosed to the buyer.

 Disclosing information about neighbours